-This course introduces students to close readings of short fiction representing a variety of time periods and nationalities.
-The class consists of group discussions, analysis and application of literary terms and thematic issues, consideration of cultural contexts, and examination of narrative construction.
-Prerequisites: ENG 101 and ENG 102 or ENG 105.
+Students will be introduced to close readings of short fiction representing a variety of time periods and nationalities.
+The class consists of group discussions, analysis, and application of literary terms and thematic issues, consideration of cultural contexts, and examination of narrative construction.